Setting Up a Private Limited Company

 Choosing a Company Name

 Every business needs a name to distinguish itself and make it easy for others to find the business.
-The first step is to choose a suitable name, and then submit a name application through BizFile+ (ACRA's electronic filing and information retrieval system).
-After the name application is approved, you can continue to register the company.
+The first step is to choose a suitable name.

 Determining the Company Type